valence-rs/valence/website/book/1-getting-started/setup.md

 # Before You Start

-We recommend you get familiar with Bevy's Entity Component System architecture and API, as Valence uses the exact same crate for it's ECS.
+We recommend you get familiar with Bevy's Entity Component System architecture and API, as Valence uses the exact same crate for its ECS.
 You can find [Bevy's introduction to ECS here](https://bevyengine.org/learn/book/getting-started/ecs/).

 You should also download Minecraft, obviously.
 You can use any launcher you'd like, but we recommend using the [Prism Launcher](https://prismlauncher.org/) as it will let you run offline mode clients a bit easier.